hippover/palmari/docs/napari.rst

 Processing a single experiment
 ------------------------------

-To process an microscope recording using Palmari, open Napari and click on ``Pulgins > palmari > Run PALMari on file...``.
+To process an microscope recording using Palmari, open Napari and click on ``Pulgins > palmari > Run Palmari on file...``.
 The Napari panel appears (by default, on the right of your screen).

 Do not forget, in the "Input" section, to enter the pixel size and exposition time of the recording !